jameslime214/PTElections_DW/NOTES & REFERENCES.md

 - The four columns preceeding the first party's information are total votes data.
 - First column contains both Freguesia code and name, must be split.
 - First column with party accronym, per file: {76:6, 79:8, 80:8, 83:8, 85:8, 87:8, 91:8, 95:8}
   - ar76c: Contains only one column between conselho names and total voting information.
-This column contains a string of numbers: '500       0' for conselho with no voting information and f'{some amount of 0's}{important number}{single trailing 0}' for every other conselho.
+This column contains a string of numbers: '500{many spaces}0' for conselho (row) with no voting information and f'{some amount of 0's}{important number}{single trailing 0}' for every other conselho.
 Both are of the string data type.
   - ar79c and later: Contains 3 columns between conselho name and total votes info.
 1st and 3rd are filled with 0's, useless.
 2nd contains useful data, in numerical format.
+- **AFTER PARSE 1 & 2**:
+  - 76c: same as before parse 1 and 2
+  - 79c and later: single column, the useful one already with numerically formatted number.

 Freguesias files INFO:
 - Header index row.